Haivision/srt/docs/AccessControl.md

 The server is too heavily loaded to process your request, or you have exceeded credits for accessing the service and the resource.
-In HTTP the description mentioned the payment for the service, but it was also in use by some service as more general "credit" management for a client.
-In SRT it should be used in case when your service is doing any kind of credit management to limit access to the service only to some selected clients that "have" enough credit - no matter if the credit is something they can recharge themselves or it can be also granted them depending on available service resources.
+In HTTP the description mentions payment for a service, but it is also used by some services for general "credit" management for a client.
+In SRT it should be used when your service is doing any kind of credit management to limit access to selected clients that "have" enough credit, even if the credit is something the client can recharge itself, or that can be granted depending on available service resources.

 ### SRT_REJX_FORBIDDEN

-Access denied to the resource by any kind of reason.
-This error is independet on an authorization or authentication error (as reported by `SRT_REJX_UNAUTHORIZED`), and whichever is more appropriate here is up to the decision of the application.
-This error is usually intended for a situation when the resource should be only accessed after a successful authorization over a separate auth-only connection, while the query in StreamID has correctly specified the resource identity and mode, but the session ID (in `s` key) is either not specified or it does specify a valid session, however the authorization region for this session does not embrace the specified resource.
+Access denied to the resource for any reason.
+This error is independent of an authorization or authentication error (as reported by `SRT_REJX_UNAUTHORIZED`).
+The application can decide which is more appropriate.
+This error is usually intended for a resource that should only be accessed after a successful authorization over a separate auth-only connection, where the query in StreamID has correctly specified the resource identity and mode, but the session ID (in the `s` key) is either (a) not specified, or (b) does specify a valid session, but the authorization region for this session does not embrace the specified resource.

 ### SRT_REJX_NOTFOUND

-The resource specified in the `r` key (with combination of `h` key) is not found at this time.
-This error should be only reported if the information about resource accessibility is allowed to be publicly visible, otherwise the application might rather report authorization errors.
+The resource specified in the `r` key (in combination with the `h` key) is not found at this time.
+This error should be only reported if the information about resource accessibility is allowed to be publicly visible.
+Otherwise the application might report authorization errors.

 ### SRT_REJX_BAD_MODE

 The mode specified in the `m` key in StreamID is not supported for this request.
-This is in case of having read-only or write-only resources, as well as the interactive (bidirectional) access is not predicted as a valid access to this resource.
+This may apply to read-only or write-only resources, as well for when interactive (bidirectional) access is not valid for a resource.

 ### SRT_REJX_UNACCEPTABLE

-The requested parameters specified in SocketID cannot be satisfied for the requested resource.
-Also when m=publish and the data format is not acceptable.
+Applies when the parameters specified in SocketID cannot be satisfied for the requested resource, or when `m=publish` but the data format is not acceptable.
-This is a general error reporting the unsupported data format for the data in case when it appears to be wrong when sending, or a restriction on the data format (as specified in the details of the resource specification) cannot be provided when receiving.
+This is a general error reporting an unsupported format for data that appears to be wrong when sending, or a restriction on the data format (as specified in the details of the resource specification) such that it cannot be provided when receiving.

 ### SRT_REJX_CONFLICT

 The resource being accessed is already locked for modification.
-This error should only be reported for `m=publish` in case when the resource being accessed is read-only.
+This error should only be reported for `m=publish` when the resource being accessed is read-only.
 Note that it doesn't mean that the resource is not modifiable under current authorization restrictions, but that it is currently disabled completely for modifications.